 Here are five tips to help you get paid on time.

-Five tips – getting paid on time
+Five tips – how to get paid on time

 1: Make sure you have proper credit management practices in place that increase cash flow into your business and minimise the risks of not getting paid.

 2: Ensure that you have sale and supply contracts in writing with your customers and suppliers that have fair and realistic payment terms (14-30 days).